georgepearman/europe/_posts/2015-06-24-booking-places-to-stay.md

 	<figcaption>Milan accomodation</figcaption>
 </figure>

-Our Milan AirBnb is less than half a mile from the city center:
+Our Milan Airbnb is less than half a mile from the city center:

 <figure>
-	<figcaption><a href="{{site.url}}/images/airbnb_post/milan_map.png" title="Approximate location of our Milan AirBnb">Approximate location of our Milan AirBnb</a>.</figcaption>
+	<figcaption><a href="{{site.url}}/images/airbnb_post/milan_map.png" title="Approximate location of our Milan Airbnb">Approximate location of our Milan Airbnb</a>.</figcaption>
 </figure>

 ### Florence, Italy

-The AirBnb we found for Florence definitely reminds me of how I imagine Tuscany.
+The Airbnb we found for Florence definitely reminds me of how I imagine Tuscany.

 <figure class="half">
 	<a href="{{site.url}}/images/airbnb_post/florence.jpg"><img src="{{site.url}}/images/airbnb_post/florence.jpg" alt="image"></a>
 	<a href="{{site.url}}/images/airbnb_post/florence2.jpg"><img src="{{site.url}}/images/airbnb_post/florence2.jpg" alt="image"></a>
-	<figcaption>Florence AirBnb</figcaption>
+	<figcaption>Florence Airbnb</figcaption>
 </figure>

 Parking is going to be difficult in Florence.
 I expect that we will park